Image

 An author's copyright can be registered with the US Copyright office.
 In fact, in order to bring a lawsuit in federal court alleging copyright violation, the copyright MUST BE registered with the office.
 Furthermore, registration of the copyright with the office may provide additional benefits including an award of statutory damages and attorney's fees if litigation is successful.

-At Larson and Anderson LLC, we charge flat rate fees for preparing and filing US Copyright applications.
+At Anderson Patent Law Firm LLC, we charge flat rate fees for preparing and filing US Copyright applications.
 However, on rare occasions we may be required to respond to rejections or objections from a US Copyright Examiner which would be billed at hourly rates.
-The US government fee for filing a US Copyright application is less than $50, if filed online.
+The US government fee for filing a US Copyright application is reduced if filed online.